Teri Moren: Indiana University Hoosiers

+In the 2022–23 season, Moren guided the program to a 28–4 overall record, its first Big Ten regular season championship in 40 years, and its first-ever No. 1 seed in the NCAA Tournament.
+The team's success also produced substantial attendance growth at games.
+After averaging 2,708 per game in the year prior to Moren's arrival, average home attendance reached an all-time best of 8,104 per game in 2022–23 season, a 199% increase compared to 2013–14.
+And after previously ranking near the bottom of the Big Ten in attendance, Indiana ranked second in the Big Ten and in the top 10 nationally.
+Moren was awarded with increased compensation of more than $1.3 million annually, ranking her second in the Big Ten and among the top coaches nationally.
+She was named the 2023 AP College Basketball Coach of the Year.
+Moren's contract was extended by two years thru the 2028–29 season and includes more significant performance bonuses.

 USA basketball

-Moren served as an assistant coach for the gold-medal-winning Women's U18 National Team that competed at the 2022 FIBA Under-18 Women's Americas Championship.
+Moren served as an assistant coach for the gold medal-winning Women's U18 National Team that competed at the 2022 FIBA Under-18 Women's Americas Championship.
 Prior to that she served as a court coach for the 2021 Women's U19 World Cup trials.

 Coaching philosophy

 On the court, Moren's players describe her as possessing a tough, strong philosophy that expects the most out of her players.
 But off the court, players describe her as open and communicable with teams that feel like a family.
 Moren places a priority on academics with a mantra of "Graduate.
 Win.
 Serve."
 With the Hoosiers, her players have earned 42 Academic All-Big Ten selections and seven CoSIDA Academic All-District honorees.